MikelWinemi/Unit-Converter-App/README.md

 3. The app will automatically display the equivalent temperature in Celsius.

 ## Installation
-To install the app, you can clone this repository and import into **Android Studio**.
+To install the app, you can clone this repository and import into **Android Studio** and run on an emulator.